🧬

 Unique facts and fascinating details

-- The breed is famous for its 'faded lilac' coat color, which is genetically unique among pointing breeds.
+• The breed is famous for its 'faded lilac' or 'peach blossom' coat color, which is a unique genetic trait.

 Frequently Asked Questions